AlgoCompSynth/eikosany/README.md

     For example, much of Wilson’s work consists of multi-dimensional graph structures drawn on flat paper.
-He did build physical three-dimensional models of some of them, but some can’t even be rendered in three dimension.
+He did build physical three-dimensional models of some of them, but some can’t even be rendered in three dimensions.
 And the graph theory operations that generated them and musical ways to traverse them are not at all obvious.